As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 Nothing says summer is coming better than a shrimp and avocado salad.
 But to be honest, it kind of feels already like summer here in Japan!
 This salad is fresh and delicious!
 As I said in some of my previous posts, I want to introduce good carbs and good fats into my diet.
 This is where this salad comes from.

 I had some shrimps that I had to use so I thought of making an avocado and shrimp salad with a homemade vinaigrette.
 For the vinaigrette, I used fresh basil from my garden.
 Feel free to double or triple this recipe and the vinaigrette as I only made enough for 2 portions.
+For other avocado recipes, you can also try this keto avocado salsa that you can top chicken, salmon and other types of fish.

 Shrimp & Avocado Salad with a Fresh Basil Vinaigrette